Payment link purchases

 • currency—payment currency in the ISO-4217 alpha-3 format

 • best_before—expiry date and time of the payment link in the following format: YYYY-MM-DDThh:mm:ss±hh:mm.
+Keep in mind that the validity period of the payment link cannot exceed 30 days.

 3. If any token is used, you need to add it in the token parameter.